The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 More details about the view-through attribution here.

-The impression tracking link contains similar attribution data to the click tracking link (besides the different lookback window).
+The impression attribution link contains similar attribution data to the click recording link (besides the different lookback window).
 Send it to the partner to be activated when a corresponding ad is watched, usually for 1 second or more.

-Set the Get Cost Data toggle to display the partner's required setup for cost data.
+Enable Get Cost Data to display the required setup for cost data.
 Follow the specific instructions on the partner's cost section.

 For the full list of partners supporting cost data go here.